 The total area of Deggendorf is 77.21 km2 (29.81 ml2) and it has a population of 32,190 inhabitants (2015 census).
 The earliest traces of settlement in the region were found close to the Danube River, around 8,000 years ago.
 Both Celtic era and Bronze Age archeological finds designate continuous dwelling through the years.

-After World War II, Deggendorf city was the site of displaced persons camp for Jewish refugees.
-It housed around 2,000 refugees, who even created a cultural center which included a couple of newspapers, Cum Ojfboj and Deggendorf Center Review, a theater group, kosher kitchen, mikvah, synagogue, and more.
-The Jewish camp even issued its private currency popular as Deggendorf Dollar.
+After WW2 (1939-1945), in the city were displaced Jewish camp refugees (around 2000) who even created a cultural center (newspapers, Cum Ojfboj, theater group, kosher kitchen, mikvah, synagogue).
+The Jewish camp even issued its private currency (Deggendorf Dollar).
 Many of the residents were survivors of Theresienstadt's concentration camp.
 Deggendorf's displaced persons camp closed on June 15, 1949.

 Just like all Bavarian towns, the city of Deggendorf boasts its fair share of monasteries and churches.
 The best-known is St.Peter and Paul’s Church of the Holy Sepulchre with quite extraordinary steeple completed 400 years after the creation of the church and is regarded as one of the prettiest Baroque church steeples found in southern Germany.

 The shipbuilder Deggendorfer Werft und Eissenbau GmbH (now renamed MAN Turbo AG) is famous for constructing Europe's largest riverboat - Crystal Mozart.

 Highlights: Zwiesel, Bavarian mountain village